17 min read

 If your credentials appear in a stealer marketplace on Monday, you may be dealing with ransomware by Wednesday.

-The Infostealer Families Dominating 2026
+Top Infostealer Families Active in 2026

 Lumma Stealer